 Developing functional independence is a primary goal of the program.
 Students are provided with opportunities to maximize independence.
 Educational strategies such as TEACCH are used to develop student skills in this area.

-Academic instruction is based on the individualized needs of students as outlined on their IEP, as well as the Maryland Voluntary State Curriculum.
+Academic instruction is based on the individualized needs of students as outlined on their IEP, as well as Maryland’s College and Career-Ready Standards.
 A variety of evidence-based instructional approaches (e.g., Applied Behavior Analysis, Community-Based Instruction, TEACCH) are used to assist students with gaining, maintaining and generalizing academic skills.
 Academic instruction is provided in both small group and one-to-one formats.

 The LEAP Program uses the Maryland Career Development Framework as a guide for its vocational/transition curriculum.
 The program provides opportunities for students to experience work tasks across industry clusters and to increase skills necessary for a variety of vocations.